 “Pride” chronicles the story of the city of Philadelphia’s first Black swim team.
 With no experience and a swim facility that’s set for demolition, the team fights its way to the state championship.

 Disney & Dance Films

 “Ruby Bridges” is another book that became a film but tells a true story.
 Ruby was just five when she became the first Black child in the U.S. to attend a white school in New Orleans.
 I haven’t seen this film YET – but I think it’s one of the first ones I’ll show A.J.
 I want him to remember that his grandparents were just like Ruby and told to attend separate schools.

 The Disney film “Polly” features The Cosby Show actors Keshia Knight-Pulliam and Phylicia Rashad in an updated version of the novel, Pollyana.
-Polly goes to live with her affluent aunt and copes with live in the South.
+Polly goes to live with her affluent aunt and copes with life in the South.
 The dance and music scenes are perfect for kids.